 In 2001, the Company was notified by the California Department of Toxic Substances Control ("State") that it may have liability associated with the clean-up of the one-third acre Davis Chemical Company site in Los Angeles, California.
 The Company has been included in the clean-up program because it was one of the companies that used the Davis Chemical Company site for waste recycling and/or disposal between 1949 and 1990.
 The Company joined with other potentially responsible parties that sent acetone to the site and entered into a Consent Order with the State that required the group to perform a soils investigation at the site and submit a remediation plan.
 The State has approved the remediation plan, which addressed the group's initial obligations under the Consent Order.
 The Consent Order does not require the group to remediate the site and the State has indicated it intends to look to other parties for remediation.
-More recently, the State has indicated that it will pursue parties for additional remediation and/or costs, particularly parties the State alleges provided chlorinated solvents for recycling, including potentially the Company.
 To date, the Company's share of the group's expenses has not been material and has been expensed as incurred.
+There is a pending settlement offer that would potentially resolve most, if not all, of the acetone group's potential liability.
+More recently, the State has indicated that it will pursue a smaller group of parties for additional remediation and/or costs, in particular parties the State alleges provided chlorinated solvents for recycling, including the Company.
+Due to the fact that there are fewer parties that are alleged to have provided chlorinated solvent wastes, the potential share of this alleged liability is much larger than the Company's share of acetone group potential liability.
+Settlement discussions regarding the potential liability for chlorinated solvents at the site have recently been initiated, but it is too soon to tell if those discussions will lead to a negotiated resolution of the issues.

-In addition, the Company has used an environmental firm, specializing in hydrogeology, to perform monitoring of the groundwater at the Company's former facility in Newbury Park, California that was leased for approximately 40 years.
+The Company has used an environmental firm, specializing in hydrogeology, to perform monitoring of the groundwater at the Company's former facility in Newbury Park, California that was leased for approximately 40 years.
 The Company vacated the building in May 2002.
 Certain contaminants have been found in the local groundwater and site soils.
 The location of key soil contamination (and some related site groundwater impact associated with the soil contamination) is concentrated in and found to emanate from an area of an underground storage tank that the Company believes to have been installed and primarily used in the early 1960s by a former tenant at the site who preceded the Company's tenancy.
 There are no litigation claims pending with respect to environmental matters at the Newbury Park site.